 What is the "Rubbing-In Method"?

-Rubbing-in is a technique where flour is rubbed into fat to make shortcrust pastry, crumbles and scones.
+Rubbing-in is a technique where fat is rubbed into flour to make shortcrust pastry, crumbles and scones.
 Using your fingertips, rub the flour and butter together until the mixture resembles fine breadcrumbs.

 How to Make Traditional Plain Scones